Structure-Preserving Learning Improves Geometry Generalization in Neural PDEs: Data details

 \section{Data details}

-Computational meshes are not available for every dataset; when needed, we use Delauney triangulation on the provided interior point-cloud.
+Computational meshes are not available for every dataset.
+When needed, we use Delaunay triangulation on the provided interior point-cloud.
 Boundary groups are specified based on segments of the boundary condition definition and domain extent, automatically and manually verified.
 We use boundary conditions as described in the original data setup.
-For some problems (NACA, Elasticity), these do not correspond exactly to the original boundary conditions used to solve the PDE.
-Since we predict a derived quantity, we denote these cases as implied boundary conditions.
+The NACA and Elasticity benchmarks evaluate derived fields (Mach number and von Mises stress) rather than primary PDE states.
+For these tasks, Geo-NeW models the reported field directly as an effective surrogate and imposes Dirichlet conditions on the inlet and clamped boundary to define a well-posed effective boundary value problem.
+We use scikit-fem \cite{gustafsson2020scikit} for internal finite element assembly (i.e. for mass matrices).